-The guide has been developed to closely mirror the New Zealand Cycle Trail (NZCT) "Cycle Trail Design Guide", 2010 with minor changes to take into account changes in design and construction that have arisen during the course of the National Cycle Trail projects.
+The guide has been developed to closely mirror the New Zealand Cycle Trail (NZCT) "Cycle Trail Design Guide", 2015 with minor changes to take into account changes in design and construction that have arisen during the course of the National Cycle Trail projects and local practice.
 The changes are in maximum gradients, surface finish and additional detail on trail geometry that was not dealt with by this previous standard.

 The NZCT guide implemented and widely publicised the 1-6 trail grading system used by the mountain biking community.
-In terms of trails developed within the QLDC, these will be graded 1-3 with tracks graded 4-6 being purpose built mountain bike tracks and not cycle trails.
-Development of mountain bike tracks is outside of the scope of this standard.
+In terms of trails developed within the QLDC, these will be graded as follows: